 In most cases, add about 10% to the monthly rent.
 If you are sure they will stay less than three months, you should charge about 50% of the monthly rent.
 However, don’t add a charge if they have no definite end date and will likely stay as if they had a regular lease.

 Another way to think of this is that a long-term lease comes with a bulk purchase discount, meaning that the tenant is buying many months of housing, and the landlord is receiving many months of rent.
-As a result, it’s reasonable to offer the tenant a discount for this large purchase.
-If your standard lease is one-year, your rent amount already includes this discount, and you would be removing it for tenants buying fewer months of occupancy.
+As a result, it’s a good idea to offer the tenant a discount for this large purchase.
+If your standard lease is an entire year, your rental prices already include this discount, and you would be removing it for tenants buying fewer months of occupancy.

 There are high turnover costs when a tenant leaves the property.
 Some damages can be charged to the tenant, and security deposits can be withheld, but the landlord must handle normal wear-and-tear at their own cost.
-These turnover costs should happen rarely, but with short-term tenants, they are going to happen more often, and the landlord needs to recoup that cost with an increased rent.
+These turnover costs should happen rarely, but with frequent new tenants, they will happen more often, and the landlord needs to recoup that cost with an increased rent.

 In contrast to normal wear-and-tear, which maybe be less for short-term tenants, vacancy length is the same when a tenant leaves.
 Finding another tenant for the property will take the same time regardless of how long the tenant was there; this is time with no rent being collected.
 A short-term tenant implies more vacancies than a long-term tenant.
 Hopefully, your properties will have a low vacancy rate, but with short-term tenants, you are guaranteed more vacancies and should charge more rent accordingly.

-For extremely short-term tenants, such as three months or less, you should add another 50% to the rent.
+Property owners should add a 50% premium to the rent payment for extremely short-term tenants, such as three months or less.
 For example, if the standard rent is $1,000 per month, you should charge $1,500.
 This additional rent will compensate you for the upcoming turn-around and vacancy.
-It may not cover everything, but there is a chance the tenant will decide to stay and renew the lease.
+It may not cover everything, but there is a chance the tenant will decide to stay and sign a new lease.

-If you think the tenant will stay more than three months, you should add another 10%-20% to the rent.
-For example, if the rent is $1,000 per month, you should charge about $1,100-$1,200 rent.
+If you think the tenant will stay more than three months, add another 10%-20% to the rent.
+For example, if the rent is $1,000 monthly, you should charge about $1,100-$1,200.
 This rental increase should be adjusted based on how long you think the tenancy will be.
-If you think it’s going to be just a little more than three months, add 20%, but if it’s undecided and they may stay nine months or more, drop it to 10%.
+If you think it will be just a little more than three months, add 20%, but if it’s undecided and they may stay nine months or more, drop it to 10%.
 For periods in between, adjust the rent increase to between 10%-20%.